Constellab/gws_core/README.md

 It also include standard ```Resources``` (like Table, File, Folder, PlotlyResource, E-note...) and ```Tasks``` (for manipulating theses resources).
 You can find the list of theses ```Resources``` and ```Tasks``` in the ```gws_core``` documentation.

+## 📄 Documentation

+📄  For `gws_core` brick documentation, click [here](https://constellab.community/bricks/gws_core/latest/doc/getting-started/6efb7ab9-8508-4f99-b3e1-1a43e55755c4)

+💫 For Constellab application documentation, click [here](https://constellab.community/bricks/gws_academy/latest/doc/getting-started/b38e4929-2e4f-469c-b47b-f9921a3d4c74)

-## Installation
+## 🛠️ Installation

-### Recommended Method
+### 🔥 Recommended Method

 The best way to install a brick is through the Constellab platform.
-With our Open Access offer, you get a free cloud data lab where you can install bricks directly.
+With our Fair Open Access offer, you get a free cloud data lab where you can install bricks directly.
+[Sign up here](https://constellab.space/)

 Learn about the data lab here : [Overview](https://constellab.community/bricks/gws_academy/latest/doc/digital-lab/overview/294e86b4-ce9a-4c56-b34e-61c9a9a8260d) and [Data lab management](https://constellab.community/bricks/gws_academy/latest/doc/digital-lab/on-cloud-digital-lab-management/4ab03b1f-a96d-4d7a-a733-ad1edf4fb53c)

-### Manual installation
+### 🔧 Manual installation

 This section is for users who want to install the brick manually.
 It can also be used to install the brick manually in the Constellab Codelab.